renatabiniek/moonlight-quiz/README.md

 * The Code Institute materials with the support of tutorial materials on [w3schools](https://www.w3schools.com/), [MDN Web Docs](https://developer.mozilla.org/en-US/) and posts on [stackoverflow](https://stackoverflow.com/) were used to create this site.

-* I reviewed similar projects of my fellow students for reference to better understand the practical use of JS concepts for this concept [zokam1411](https://github.com/zokam1411/milestone-project-2) and [roomacarthur](https://github.com/roomacarthur/the-tipsy-quiz)
+* I reviewed similar projects of my fellow students for reference to better understand the practical use of JS concepts for this project [zokam1411](https://github.com/zokam1411/milestone-project-2) and [roomacarthur](https://github.com/roomacarthur/the-tipsy-quiz)

 * [This blog post](https://chris.beams.io/posts/git-commit/) was used for recommendation on best format of git commit messages